 Pattern matching part 2

-Intro to Unison datatypes and pattern matching
+Intro to Unison data types and pattern matching

 Your first Unison data type

-structural type Either a b
+structural type Either a b = Left a | Right b

 The keyword type indicates that we're looking at a type definition, as opposed to a term definition.
-Unison types are given a modifier of structural or unique—structural here means that types which share Either's structure are treated as identical to Either and therefore are interchangeable in Unison code, even if they're given a different name.
-Either is the name we've given to our type, and the two letters a and b are type parameters.
+Unison types are given a modifier of structural or (optionally) unique. structural here means that types which share Either's structure are treated as identical to Either and therefore are interchangeable in Unison code, even if they're given a different name.

+The two letters a and b are type parameters.
+They're lowercase by convention in Unison.
 You can think of a and b as placeholders which represent any type.
 When we construct a value of type Either, we "fill in" the placeholder.

 On the right hand side of the equals are the data constructors of the type.
-We use data constructors to create a value of the type being described, so to create an Either we have two options: Either.Left or Either.Right.
+We use data constructors to create a value of the type being described.
+To create an Either we have two options: Either.Left or Either.Right.
 They're separated by pipes |.
 When you see the pipe think "or."

 We'll return to explore more in-depth about data types later.